 The first roasting occurs at a low temp and dries out the surface of the chickpea without really cooking it further.
 The second roasting — bare, no oil — crisps them up perfectly.
 Then you toss the hot-hot-hot chickpeas with the seasoning paste and let them cool a bit to set.

-Without the use of a commercial desiccants, no chickpea is going to stay perfectly crisp indefinitely.
-But there is definitely a way to prolong seasoned, oven roasted chickpeas more than one day.
+Without the use of a commercial desiccant — those small packets that you’ll find enclosed in certain food and medicine packaging, like ibuprofen — no chickpea is going to stay perfectly crisp indefinitely.
+But there is definitely a way to prolong seasoned, oven-roasted chickpeas for more than one day.

-- Plastic bags: Oh my goodness no. In my test, my perfectly crispy chickpea lost their crunch merely an hour after being added to a plastic baggie, from which I squeezed out all the air.
-The next day, they weren’t soggy, but they weren’t crunchy-crisp either, and tasted mildly stale to boot.
+- Plastic bags: Oh my goodness no. In my test, my perfectly crispy chickpeas lost their crunch merely an hour after being added to a plastic baggie, from which I squeezed out all the air.
+The next day, they weren’t soggy, but they weren’t crunchy-crisp either and tasted mildly stale to boot.
 Just, no.

 The Best Oven-Roasted Chickpeas